 In a few days, I will be turning 29 and I can’t help but to think about how quickly my 20’s have come and gone.
 It feels like it was just yesterday when I was so thrilled to be turning 20.
 Thinking that being an adult was easy breezy, and realizing exactly how wrong I was.
 Not saying that being able to be independent, having that option of a glass of wine when you’re feeling stressed and managing your own life isn’t fun.
 Just that there are sooo many ups, downs and surprises that come along with it.
 They all played (and play) a very important role with who I was becoming and who I am, today.

 If you would’ve asked me ten years ago, I would have gone down a list of expectations that I had for myself.
 I though I had it all figured out.
 Wanted to be married by a certain age, own a home, have a BMW, be rich and dress in the latest and most expensive pieces, be treated with the respect I knew I deserved in personal relationships and never be in a position to ever need anyone.
-Well .. let me catch you up.
-Never been married, I do not own a home (yet), I drive a Honda, not rich enough to dress in all the latest fashion and refuse to break the bank trying to.
-I treat myself only if I really love it.
+Well .. let’s see… never been married, I do not own a home (yet), I drive a simple car, not rich enough to dress in all the latest fashion and refuse to break the bank trying to.
+And I treat myself only if I really love it.
 Also, I’ve dealt with a few disappointing and failed relationships that were all but healthy for me.
 When I say relationships, I mean both friends and romantic.

 There were a lot of people I allowed in that were not really good for me, people who weren’t that interested in hearing about me doing well, had negative energy and were simply toxic.
 And I have a pretty tough exterior, but some folks really know how to pretend.
 My mother always brings up how easy it is for me to cut a person off since I was a child.
 I’ve always had a low tolerance for being crossed or disrespected.
 However, I tried to exercise patience and understanding in many cases and ended getting the short end of the stick.
 It wasn’t until after 27, that I began to think that I have to create my own happiness, and fill up my own cup – so that I am full for my family, friends and the amazing man I end up with.
 I need to be over flowing with joy and love to give it to those that I care for.